 #2 Contributing to WordPress: The technical framework

-Step 1: Create an WordPress.org account
+Step 1: Create a WordPress.org account

-Step 2: Join the international WP-Slack group
+Step 2: Join the international WP Slack group

-After you register for the international WordPress -Slack community, your Slack email [your username on WP.org]@chat.wordpress.org.
+After you register for the international WordPress Slack community, your Slack mail will be[your username on WP.org]@chat.wordpress.org.
 This is important in case you forget your password.

-Step 3: Join the German WordPress -Slack group
+Step 3: Join the German WordPress Slack group

 #3 Contributing to WordPress: Learning by doing